canonical/tempo-bundle/README.md

 ### Recommended microservices deployment
 Finally, the bundle can be rendered to deploy the 'recommended' amount of nodes for its [microservices mode](https://grafana.com/docs/tempo/latest/setup/deployment/#microservices-mode).
 In this scenario, each worker node is scaled up to the recommended number of units.
-This is the recommended way to deploy a highly available Grafana Tempo for production environments.
+This is the recommended way to deploy a highly available Grafana Tempo for production environments according to Grafana Tempo's [helm chart configuration](https://github.com/grafana/helm-charts/blob/main/charts/tempo-distributed/).

 Pass the `--mode=recommended-microservices` argument to render the bundle for this mode: